 Just as they are about to complete a new blink shell, an armada-sized threat peaks out of the Kuiper belt on a direct course for the sun… They want to blow up our sun…!

-All of humanity signs in relief and blessed hydration.
+You can almost feel the global sighs of relief and blessed hydration.

+Not a minute passed and suddenly Solomon broke the silence.

+“Alert!
+A Glozax fleet has been detected inside the Kuiper belt and is passing Jupiter now.
+It’s heading straight for us.
+ETA 12 minutes.”, Solomon spilled the unsettling news.

 Kolt says, “This is not the end.”

 Fin…